SPWR Investors Have Opportunity to Lead SunPower Corporation Securities Fraud Lawsuit

-LOS ANGELES, April 12, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SunPower Corporation ("SunPower" or the "Company") SPWR.
+BENSALEM, Pa., April 13, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SunPower Corporation ("SunPower" or the "Company") SPWR.

 Class Period: August 3, 2021 – January 20, 2022